rocqetry/rocqet/compiler/src/HACKING.md

 ### Backward Lists
-We use "Backward lists" for contexts becuase they preserve the order textual order.
+We use `bwd` ("Backward Lists") for contexts becuase they preserve the order textual order.
 Backward lists are usually used in the implementation of proof assistants.
 It makes operation on contexts intuitive.

 For more information about this package see: https://github.com/RedPRL/ocaml-bwd